Kassler

+History

 It is unclear where the name comes from.
 It is often said that the name derived from a Berlin-based butcher called Cassel who prepared the cut in the late 19th century.
 However, records of the town's inhabitants show that in the 19th century no butcher named Cassel or Kassel was living in Berlin.
 Likewise, it is not possible to prove that Kasseler comes from the German town Kassel.

+In Other Cultures

 In Sweden, kassler usually consists of hot smoked pork loin that is eaten as is or slightly fried.

 In Finland, pork neck of any type is known as kassler.

 In The Netherlands, a cold, thinly sliced version to be used in sandwiches is widely available under the name "casselerrib" as a variety on ham.

 A similar dish, hamburgerryg, is eaten in Denmark.
 In this variation the meat is boiled.
 It is often served with a glaze of honey and mustard.
 In Norway, hamburgerrygg is smoked, while the unsmoked variant is called benfri svinekam.
 In Iceland, hamborgarhryggur is a traditional Christmas dinner.

 Also a similar dish, baleron, is eaten in Poland.